 Our morning began with a blissfully late (!!)
 9:00am start from our hotel in Novorossiysk (Новороссийск).
-We had intended to begin our day in Gelendzhik (Геленджик), but decided on the spur of the moment to return to Detskiy Park (Детский Парк) for some daylight shots of Euro-Star.
+We had intended to begin our day in Gelendzhik (Геленджик), but decided on the spur of the moment to return to Anapa Park Jungle (Детский Парк) for some daylight shots of Euro-Star.
 The best vantage point for pictures was the ₽350 (~€5.31) Ferris Wheel, and while it was closer to the coaster than I'd have preferred, the positioning was more than compensated for by completely open cars.
 The only trick was to avoid overbalancing while trying to get the perfect shot.

 City Park Gelendzhik

 Google Maps warned us that it would take around two hours to cover the ninety kilometre distance from Anapa to City Park Gelendzhik (Городской Парк), and this estimate proved to be spot on.
 Our arrival at around half past one was just in time to claim the final parking space in a paid lot adjacent to a nearby playing field (44.5554, 38.0754).
 It was quickly evident that most of the rides were closed, but we found a member of staff with good English who told us that the operators were on their lunch break and would be back in due course.
 Our new friend asked where we were from, and when Ireland was mentioned claimed to be from Drogheda.
 His Russian accent was a little too strong for us to take his claim seriously though, and besides, who in their right mind would admit to being from Drogheda in polite company?